[Cursors]

 Ring-necked Duck -Aythya collaris

 Though not sporting an obvious ringed neck, glimpses of chestnut are caught in his hue.
 A Scaup at first glance, until the ivory frame of its bill leads to its solidification as an independent.
+Also the timing of the year and habitat they are found in, can help seperate them off the hop.
+I often see these guys in the early spring ⇢ into summer, sitting in shallow coastal ponds and munciple lagoons.

 Common Eider -Somateria mollissima